siddhant-08/gutenberg_scraper/README.md

 pos_tagger is a R function that does Parts-of-Speech tagging on a document and extracts nouns from it.
 It uses [koRpus](https://cran.r-project.org/web/packages/koRpus/index.html), a wrapper in R for [treetagger](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/).

-korPus can be installed from within R by install.packages("koRpus")
+korPus is installed from within the function itself.
+The useR just has to install treetagger before running the function.

 The useR should follow the instructions [here](http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/) to download the treetagger.Kindly follow the instructions exactly as stated so that koRpus can locate all the necessary files.
 Install all the files in a single directory and also install the parameter files of the language of your document before running the function.